Universal Basic Income

 Commonsense says no?
 See my short piece Commonsense v.
 Careful Analysis.
 Careful analysis says yes.

-I’ll tell you who really says no: the right-wing press and the right-wing establishment – who like the general population to be slaves, threatened with actual starvation if they don’t do as they’re told.
+I’ll tell you who really says no: the right-wing press and the right-wing establishment – who like the general population to be slaves, threatened with actual starvation and homelessness if they don’t do as they’re told.

 Update 2017: Scientific American!